-RECTANGULAR CONNECTOR :
+RECTANGULAR CONNECTOR

-The rectangular 14-pin engine harness connector causes many problems that are misdiagnosed as ignition box problems.
+The rectangular 14 pin engine harness connector causes many problems that are misdiagnosed as ignition box problems.
 This connector is located on the aft end of the relay box which is located aft of the ignition box.
-Corrosion attacks the connector at the pin and socket mating points and inside each half of the connector at the wire to connector crimp connection.
-Corrosion at this connector is almost certain to occur if the protective relay box cover is missing or if the engine compartment was cleaned with a high-pressure water hose.
+Corrosion attacks the connector at the pin and socket mating points and inside the connector half's at the wire to connector crimp connection.
+This situation is almost certain to occur if the protective relay box cover is missing or if the engine compartment was cleaned with a high pressure water hose.